Keobkeig/GymCrowd/README.md

 **Key Features:**
 - Real-time gym crowd tracking using web scrapping of Connect2Connect API
-- User-specific login and signup
+- User-specific login and signup (doesn't let you login until you input valid answers to the text field)(hides the password)
 - Ability to scroll through excercises and favorite them

 ---